Friday, September 28

 AfriCOBRA: Chicago in the Age of Black Power

 Featuring | Jae Jarrell (Artist, Member of AfriCOBRA), Wadsworth Jarrell (Artist, Member of AfriCOBRA), and Gerald Williams (Artist | Kavi Gupta Gallery, Founding Member of AfriCOBRA).

-This panel is presented in alignment with Art Design Chicago exhibitions The Time is Now!
-Art Worlds of Chicago’s South Side, 1960–1980 at the Smart Museum of Art and The Art and Influence of Dr. Margaret Burroughs at the DuSable Museum of African American History, which focus on artists working in and out of the Black Arts Movement..
-A solo exhibition of the late member, Barbara Jones Hogu, Resist, Relate, Unite 1968–1975, took place at the DePaul Art Museum earlier this year.
-An exhibition curated by Williams on the occasion of the fifty-year anniversary of the group, AfriCOBRA 50, is on view at Kavi Gupta Gallery in Chicago to align with EXPO ART WEEK, September 8–November 24, 2018.
+This panel was presented in alignment with Art Design Chicago exhibitions The Time is Now!
+Art Worlds of Chicago’s South Side, 1960–1980 at the Smart Museum of Art and The Art and Influence of Dr. Margaret Burroughs at the DuSable Museum of African American History, which focused on artists working in and out of the Black Arts Movement..
+A solo exhibition of the late member, Barbara Jones Hogu, Resist, Relate, Unite 1968–1975, took place at the DePaul Art Museum earlier in 2018.
+An exhibition curated by Williams on the occasion of the fifty-year anniversary of the group, AfriCOBRA 50, was on view at Kavi Gupta Gallery in Chicago to align with EXPO ART WEEK, September 8–November 24, 2018.
 Followed by a book signing.